laurentj/slimerjs/docs/api/webpage.rst

 -----------------------------------------

-Evaluate the current javascript source (in a string), into the context of the loaded web page.
+Evaluate the current javascript source (in a string), into the context of the loaded web page, or if a frame is selected, into the context of `the selected frame <../manual/frames-manipulation.html>`_.
 It returns the result of the evaluation.

 .. _webpage-evaluate:

 evaluate(func, arg1, arg2...)
 -----------------------------------------

-It executes the given function in the context of the loaded web page.
+It executes the given function in the context of the loaded web page, or if a frame is selected, into the context of `the selected frame <../manual/frames-manipulation.html>`_.
 It means that the code of the function cannot access to objects and variables of your script.

 For example, in this function, the ``document`` and ``window`` objects are belongs to the loaded page, not to your script.
 In other terms, you cannot use closures.